-This medical school remains known affectionately as GKT to those within it, honoring the rich history of all three Hospitals and Medical Schools now united under one banner.
+This medical school remains known affectionately as GKT to those within it, honouring the rich history of all three Hospitals and Medical Schools now united under one banner.

-All the hospitals have a long history of associated football teams, with Guy's Hospital winning the inaurgarul United Hospitals Football cup as far back as 1884.
-And it is this history which helps fuel the pride of the current students who pull on the GKT football kit.
+All the hospitals have a long history of associated football teams, with Guy's Hospital winning the inaugural United Hospitals Football cup as far back as 1884.
+And it is this history that helps fuel the pride of the current students who put on the GKTFC kit.